marbetschar/marco.betschart.name/about-my-website.md

 Projects always fall into Areas.
 {% endhint %}

-Maybe you already sense the pattern here: You came up with projects for your areas of responsibilities.
-By connecting your projects to your areas of responsibilities and working on them, its easy to tell if you are actively working towards your long-term goals - or if you mainly wasting your time.
+Maybe you already sense the pattern here: You came up with **projects in your areas of responsibilities**.
+By connecting your projects to your areas of responsibilities and actively working on them, its easy to tell if you are effectively working towards your long-term goals - or if you mainly wasting your time.

 ## Further Reading